iconsauce/plugin-material-icons/README.md

 This plugin scrapes Material Icons from [@material-icons/svg][mi] which contains official Google SVG versions.

-We are **NOT supporting the official Google Material Icons SVGs** due to the problem relate in [this issue][issue], we hope something will change in the future.
+We are **NOT supporting the official Google Material Icons SVGs** due to the problem related in [this issue][issue], we hope something will change in the future.
 We thanks the team of the [unofficial Material Icons repo][mi] to keep up to date SVGs for Google.

 [issue]: https://github.com/google/material-design-icons/issues/1129#issuecomment-875085415
 [mi]: https://github.com/material-icons/material-icons